stefanospinellii/how-fast-will-your-running-shoes-sell/readme.md

 days_to_sell
 ```

-using the synthetic marketplace dataset.

-Only sold listings (2,515 observations) were used for training, as unsold listings do not have an observable time-to-sell target.
+Only sold listings (2,515 observations) were used for training, since a regressor predicting a number of days needs a known sale time, which unsold listings do not have.
+This is a limitation of the chosen model, not of the data, and the approach that uses the unsold listings is described in Future Improvements.

 Performance:

 ```text
 R² ≈ 0.78
 ```

-The model surfaced which variables most strongly drive marketplace liquidity among completed transactions.

-Since it was trained exclusively on sold listings, it does not capture the probability of a listing going unsold.
+Since the model is trained exclusively on sold listings, it never observes those that have not yet sold.
+This produces a survivorship bias, where the model estimates time to sale conditional on a sale occurring, rather than the likelihood and timing of a sale overall.

-This approach remains useful because it isolates the factors that drive sale speed when a transaction does occur, with pricing relative to market value emerging as the dominant driver.
+The practical consequence is that the estimates may be optimistic.
+Listings that sell slowly or not at all are underrepresented in training, so real sale times could run longer than predicted.
+The model still retains value, as it isolates the drivers of sale speed among completed transactions, with price relative to market value as the dominant factor.

 ## What Drives Sale Speed?